-Support and Intervention Plans (SIPs)
+Positive Behaviour Support Plans (PBSPs)

 For the majority of pupils, our behaviour expectations are easily adhered to and the children routinely go 'over and above'.
-For some, though, daily life in school can be a challenge and they may frequently display behaviours that are dysregulated or harmful.
+For some, though, daily life in school can be a challenge and they may frequently display behaviours that are challenging or harmful.
 We work very hard to provide these few individuals with support so they can learn how to behave in a more pro-social way.
-These pupils may require a Support and Intervention Plan (SIP).
+These pupils may require a Positive Behaviour Support Plan (SIP).

-Numerous adults are involved in writing SIPs, including the class teacher, TAs, the SENCo, pastoral workers and sometimes, other members of the Senior Leadership Team (SLT).
-SIPs detail extra information regarding how staff should respond to behaviours and what we expect from the children for whom the SIP is written.
-These are shared with parents and carers of the pupil and the pupil themselves.
+Numerous adults are involved in writing PBSPs, including the class teacher, TAs, the SENCo, pastoral workers and sometimes, other members of the Senior Leadership Team (SLT).
+PBSPs detail extra information regarding how staff should respond to behaviours and what we expect from the children for whom the PBSP is written.
+These are shared with parents and carers of the pupil and the pupil themselves, and includes 'their voice' in creating them.

-This extra level of support is needed in order to ensure that everybody has the chance to succeed.
+This extra level of support is needed for very few pupils but is used to ensure that everybody has the chance to succeed.

-Exclusions
+Suspensions and Exclusions

 Dereham C of E Junior Academy is a fully inclusive school that welcomes all children and families.
 Its primary purpose is to ensure that children make good or better progress academically and are as ready as possible to contribute respectfully and safely to wider society to the best of their abilities.
-However, despite our school's best endeavours to include children in a fully rounded education, a child's persistent dysregulated or harmful behaviour can result in a fixed term or permanent exclusion.
+However, despite our school's best endeavours to include children in a fully rounded education, if a child demonstrates persistent behaviours that challenge or harm, it can result in a 'suspension' or permanent exclusion.

-Reasons for fixed term or permanent exclusion can be:
+Reasons for suspensions or permanent exclusions can be:

 - Physical assault against a pupil or adult

 - Verbal abuse/threatening behaviour against a pupil or adult

 - Bullying

 - Sexual misconduct

 - Drug and alcohol related incidents

 - Damage

 - Theft

-- Persistent disruptive behaviour.
+- Persistent disruptive behaviour

+- The use of prejudice language